jbheber/bank-challenge/README.md

 To connect the pgadmin GUI to the postgres database add the following connection.
 The user/pass for the postgres server are in the secrets folder.

+**NOTE:** If you already have a postgres server in your machine the ports will collide and the app will opt for the local one, ignoring the docker port

 <img src="images/connection.png"
      alt="Connection"
      style="width: 50%; float: left;" />